 2.1.5 The Board is responsible to decide and circulate the agenda for the Annual General Meetings or any other meetings of the shareholders.

 2.1.6 The Board must ensure equitable treatment to the minority shareholders.

 2.2.1 The Board of Directors is the ultimate decision making body of the Bank except for matters reserved for the shareholders of the Bank as delegated by the shareholders in the Bank’s article of association.

 2.2.2 Consistent with the Board’s power to delegate to the Management the day-to-day operation of the Bank’s business, the Board shall exercise judgment in establishing and revising the delegation of authority for Board Committees and Management.
 This delegation could be for authorization of expenditures, approval of credit facilities and for other corporate actions.
 Such delegation may be approved and expressed under various policies of the Bank.
 The thresholds for the identified authorities will depend upon the operating requirements of the Bank.

 2.2.3 The issues of major capital expenditure, divestitures, mergers and acquisitions, certain strategic investments would be within Board’s authority.

 2.2.4 The recommendations of the Committees will be referred to the Board.
-In the event that the Board is unable to approve a decision of the Committee, the matter will be referred back to the Committee for further consideration.
+In the event that the Board is unable to approve a decision of the Committee due to lack of material information or otherwise, the matter will be referred back to the Committee for further consideration.

-2.2.5 The Board has full authority to seek any information it requires from the Management or any employee of the Bank.
+2.2.5 The Board has full authority to seek any information it requires from the Management or any employee of the Bank at any time.